1Dezhenchen/Survey_Disruptions_and_Data_Quality/README.md

 ## File Structure

 The repo is structured as follows:
+- **data/00-simulated_data**: Contains simulated datasets created to test and validate the modeling pipeline.
+These datasets mimic realistic survey conditions and include disruptions, respondent demographics, and other relevant variables.
 - **data/01-raw_data**: Contains the raw dataset from the European Social Survey, including data on respondent demographics and interview circumstances.
 - **data/02-clean_data**: Contains the cleaned dataset, prepared for analysis after performing variable recoding and addressing missing values.
 - **model**: Includes fitted Bayesian logistic regression models that examine respondent comprehension.
 - **paper**: Contains the Quarto files used for generating the paper, along with all references and supplementary materials.
 - **scripts**: Contains R scripts for data cleaning, model fitting, diagnostics, and visualization.
-- **reports**: Includes reports and diagnostics plots that summarize the model checks and posterior predictive checks conducted during the study.
+- **reports**: Includes reports and diagnostic plots that summarize the model checks and posterior predictive checks conducted during the study.

 ## Statement on LLM Usage